matheenpasha/scrapy-with-selenium/README.md

 You can see how to use Scrapy & Selenium from their official documentation below:

 * [http://doc.scrapy.org/en/latest/index.html] - Scrapy
-* [http://selenium-python.readthedocs.org/] -Selenium bindings fro python
+* [http://selenium-python.readthedocs.org/] -Selenium bindings for python